Compensation of Staff Employees

 Promotion: A change in duty assignment and title of an employee from one position to another in a higher salary pay grade, requiring higher qualifications, such as greater skill or longer experience, and involving a higher level of responsibility, as a result of a competitive search.

-Reclassification: A change in a position’s job title and/or grade level based on a significant change in the job duties and level of responsibility, as determined in a review of the position by the Director and Compensation Consultant.
+Reclassification: A change in a position’s job title and/or grade level based on a significant change in the job duties and level of responsibility, as determined in a review of the position by the Director and/or Compensation Consultant, if retained.